- GDP (PPP):

 - $26.9 billion

 - 3.6% 5-year compound annual growth

 - $6,341 per capita

 - FDI Inflow:

-Mauritania’s economic freedom score is 55.3, making its economy the 119th freest in the 2022 Index.
-Mauritania is ranked 20th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Mauritania’s economic freedom score is 55.3, making its economy the 117th freest in the 2023 Index.
+Its score is unchanged from last year.
+Mauritania is ranked 18th out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world average.

-The Islamic Republic of Mauritania emerged from French colonial rule in 1960.
-Since independence, it has been governed by a series of dictators and authoritarian regimes, each typically ended by a military coup.
-Mohamed Ghazouani’s victory in the June 2019 presidential elections was described by some as the first peaceful transfer of power in the country’s history, but because of Ghazouani’s military background, it was criticized by others as “just another coup.”
-Societal tensions run high between Arabic-speaking descendants of slaves, Arabic-speaking “White Moors,” and sub-Saharan ethnic groups.
-In 2020, a corruption scandal implicating several ministers prompted a cabinet reshuffle.
+Since independence from France in 1960, the Islamic Republic of Mauritania has been governed by dictators and authoritarian regimes typically ended by military coups.
+Mohamed Ghazouani’s victory in the June 2019 presidential elections has been described as the first peaceful transfer of power in Mauritania’s history and, because of Ghazouani’s military ties, as “just another coup.”
+Tensions run high among Arabic-speaking descendants of slaves, Arabic-speaking “White Moors,” and sub-Saharan ethnic groups.
+In 2020, a corruption scandal prompted a cabinet reshuffle.
 Terrorist groups are active in the mostly desert country.
 Extractive industries (oil and mines), fisheries, and agriculture dominate the economy.

 Rule of Law

-Mauritania has no preferential trade agreements in force.
-The trade-weighted average tariff rate is 9.7 percent.
+The trade-weighted average tariff rate is 9.0 percent.
 Nontariff barriers and other restrictions prevent entrepreneurs from participating in the global economy, and open-market policies to promote investment are not fully institutionalized.
-Investors continue to be subject to uncertainty caused by political instability.
-Given the financial system’s lack of depth, capital markets are absent.
+The financial sector, dominated by banking, lacks transparency and efficiency.